“You were sealed in Him with the Holy Spirit of promise.” Ephesians 1:13

 It appears the writer of Hebrews is saying that anyone who goes on sinning habitually, especially those who commit the most egregious of sins such as murder or rape, would face a “fearful expectation of judgment.”
 Their sin is so great that Jesus’ sacrifice on the cross would not help them, and they would lose their salvation.
 But this view of Hebrews 9:26-27 is out of context of its true meaning.

-To understand what the writer is saying, we must back up and look at verses 24 and 25.
+To understand what the writer is saying, we must back up to verses 24 and 25.

 “And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.”

 The writer of Hebrews is warning us of the willful sin of forsaking Christian fellowship and coming together as a community.
 These early Messianic Jews were not meeting together regularly.
 They were essentially rejecting the Christian community.
-Consequently, their faith became soft, and they considered returning to their original Jewish faith.
+Consequently, their faith became soft, and they considered returning to Judaism.

 If they followed through and abandoned Jesus, it proved they had not truly put their complete trust in Him.
 They had not genuinely known Him.
 Therefore, His sacrificial atonement is invalidated, and they would face judgment.